Understanding Wage Garnishment in Kansas

 states that you can request a hearing to dispute the creditor's garnishment.

-Unfortunately, this only applies to whether the collection attorney properly
+This only applies to whether the collection attorney properly ordered

-ordered the garnishment, whether too much money was withheld from your
+the garnishment, whether too much money was withheld from your check,

-check, or whether some or all of your earnings are exempt from garnishment.
+or whether some or all of your earnings are exempt from garnishment.
+With

-With very limited exceptions, if you are already being garnished, it is
+very limited exceptions, if you are already being garnished, it is probably

-probably too late to dispute that you owe the debt.
-The chances of convincing
+too late to dispute that you owe the debt.

 Negotiate a payment plan.
 If the garnishment is more than you can afford, you can contact the collection